High-Dimensional Asymptotics of Differentially Private PCA: Main Results

-\end{theorem} Next, we highlight some important features of \Cref{thm:privacy}. \paragraph{A Privacy Plateau.} Notice that \Cref{thm:privacy} applies only when $\beta > H_\mu(\gamma_\rnk)$.
-While it might be possible to extend our proof techniques to cover the $\beta < H_\mu(\gamma_\rnk)$ we restrict our focus to the $\beta > H_\mu(\gamma_\rnk)$ because as discussed in \Cref{sec:utility-disc}, $\beta = H_\mu(\gamma_\rnk)$ is the minimum value of $\beta$ needed to ``capture'' all of the top $k$ target PCs.
-This means that the strongest privacy guarantee that can be achieved by the exponential mechanism while still capturing all $k$ target PCs is $\sigma_{\min}$-AGDP with: \Cref{fig:privacy-beta} (leftmost panel) plots the achieved AGDP parameter $\sigma_\beta$ as a function of $\beta$ for the 1000 Genomes dataset for $\rnk = 1, 2, 3$ (again the limiting Hilbert transform $H_\mu$ and its derivative is estimated via the empirical Hilbert transform \eqref{eq:empirical-hilb} and its derivative).
+\end{theorem} Next, we highlight some important features of \Cref{thm:privacy}. \paragraph{A Privacy Plateau} Notice that \Cref{thm:privacy} applies only when $\beta > H_\mu(\gamma_\rnk)$.
+While it might be possible to extend our proof techniques to cover the $\beta < H_\mu(\gamma_\rnk)$ case, we restrict our focus to the $\beta > H_\mu(\gamma_\rnk)$ case because as discussed in \Cref{sec:utility-disc}, $\beta = H_\mu(\gamma_\rnk)$ is the minimum value of $\beta$ needed to ``capture'' all of the top $k$ target PCs.
+This means that the strongest privacy guarantee that can be achieved by the exponential mechanism while still capturing all $k$ target PCs is $\sigma_{\min}$-AGDP with:

+\Cref{fig:privacy-parameter} plots the achieved AGDP parameter $\sigma_\beta$ as a function of $\beta$ for the 1000 Genomes dataset for $\rnk = 1, 2, 3$ (again the limiting Hilbert transform $H_\mu$ and its derivative are estimated via the empirical Hilbert transform \eqref{eq:empirical-hilb} and its derivative, respectively).
 A surprising feature of this plot is the presence of a \emph{``privacy plateau''} when In this regime, decreasing $\beta$ increases the noise in the privatized PCs, resulting in deteriorating utility, but does not lead to better asymptotic privacy guarantees.

-In \Cref{fig:privacy-beta} (three right panels), we also plot the projections of the 1000 Genomes dataset on the privatized PCs with $\beta=1.2,$ $\beta=3.97,$ and $\beta=8.47.$ At these values of $\beta$, \Cref{thm:privacy} shows that the privatized PCs satisfy a reasonable $\sigma$-AGDP guarantee with $\sigma = 0.5$, $\sigma=1,$ and $\sigma=1.5,$ respectively, while still preserving the clustering structure in the dataset (compare with non-private PCs in \Cref{fig:proj}).
+In \Cref{fig:privacy-projections} (three right panels), we also plot the projections of the 1000 Genomes dataset on the privatized PCs with $\beta=1,$ $\beta=2,$ $\beta=4,$ and $\beta=8.$ At these values of $\beta$, \Cref{thm:privacy} shows that the privatized PCs satisfy a reasonable $\sigma$-AGDP guarantee with $\sigma=0.46,$ $\sigma=0.68,$ $\sigma=1,$ and $\sigma=1.46,$ respectively, while still preserving the clustering structure in the dataset (compare with non-private PCs in \Cref{fig:proj}).

-\paragraph{Data-dependent Privacy Guarantee.} Another important feature of the privacy guarantee in \Cref{thm:privacy} is that it is \emph{data-dependent}.
-This means that the choice of $\beta$ which results in a target $\priv$-AGDP guarantee for some $\priv \geq \sigma_{\min}$ depends on the spectral properties of the dataset (via the limiting spectral measure $\mu$ and the limiting $k$th and $k+1$th eigenvalues $\gamma_\rnk,$ $\gamma_{\rnk+1}$) and is given by the generalized inverse of the function $\beta \mapsto \sigma_\beta^2$ in \eqref{eq:priv-func}, which is: